17 Great Indoor Team Building Games

 Next, allow each person in the group to mark four important moments for them on the timeline.
 It may be personal, business/event-related, or both.
 It is completely up to them how much or how little they share.
 As the team manager or CEO, it is largely up to you or the activity leader to set the standard.

 When the timeline is completed, it will show a visual representation of your whole team and their generational experiences.
 This allows for dialogue on generational and cultural differences and how they affect work and communication.
 This indoor team building game provides an opportunity for discussion about general differences and similarities.
-Ideally, this activity will build empathy into your team and make everyone see each other without judgement.
+Ideally, this activity will build empathy in your team and make everyone see each other without judgment.

 12.)
 Plane Crash

-In this team building activity you will imagine that your group was in a plane crash and are now stranded on a deserted island.
+In this team building activity, you will imagine that your group was in a plane crash and are now stranded on a deserted island.
 This can be done as one large group or you can break off into smaller groups.
 The group must then choose 12 items that can be found in the building that they believe to be the most useful for their survival on their deserted island, and rank them in order of most importance to least.